andersmyrmel/portfolio/src/content/blog/a-lightweight-way-to-guard-against-prompt-injection.md

 <br />

 I got tired of copy-pasting the same 200 lines of regex.
-Here's how you can skip the boilerplate in 2 minutes with first-class DX:
+Here's how you can skip the boilerplate in 2 minutes:

 <br />